hoho/concat.js/README.md

 `replace` is a boolean value indicates that `parentNode`'s content should be replaced with newly built content (newly built content will be appended to the current one when `replace` is coerced to `false`).

+`direct` indicates that everything should be rendered directly to `parentNode` right away (skipping documentFragment creation).

 Return value is the result's documentFragment in case `parentNode` is not passed.
 When `parentNode` is passed, return value is undefined.